pointfreeco/combine-schedulers/README.md

 ### `UIScheduler`

 A scheduler that executes its work on the main queue as soon as possible.
+This scheduler is inspired by the [equivalent](https://github.com/ReactiveCocoa/ReactiveSwift/blob/58d92aa01081301549c48a4049e215210f650d07/Sources/Scheduler.swift#L92) scheduler in the [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) project.

 If `UIScheduler.shared.schedule` is invoked from the main thread then the unit of work will be performed immediately.
 This is in contrast to `DispatchQueue.main.schedule`, which will incur a thread hop before executing since it uses `DispatchQueue.main.async` under the hood.